 Level 5-2 is met.
-The appellant is responsible for compiling and consolidating annual budget estimates for the refuge, monitoring spending in budget accounts, reconciling discrepancies, and preparing budget reports.
+Comparable to work at this level, the appellant is responsible for compiling and consolidating annual budget estimates for the refuge, monitoring spending in budget accounts, reconciling discrepancies, and preparing budget reports.
 The work affects the accuracy, timely submission, and adequacy of the refuge's budget submission, the proper execution of the budget, and the adequacy of information for management use.

 At Level 5-3, the purpose of the work is to apply conventional practices to treat a variety of problems in accounting, budget, or financial management transactions where issues might result from insufficient information about the transaction, a need for more efficient processing procedures, or requests to expedite urgently needed cases.
 The work affects the quality, quantity, and accuracy of the organization's records, program operations, and service to clients.
-For example, the effect of the work ensures the integrity of the overall general ledger, its basic design and the adequacy of the overall operation of the accounting system and various operating programs; the amount and timely availability of money to pay for services; the economic wellbeing of employees being serviced; or compliance with legal and regulatory requirements.
+For example, the effect of the work ensures the integrity of the overall general ledger, its basic design and the adequacy of the overall operation of the accounting system and various operating programs; the amount and timely availability of money to pay for services; the economic well-being of employees being serviced; or compliance with legal and regulatory requirements.

 Level 5-3 is not met.
+The purpose of the appellant's work is to maintain the accuracy of the refuge's accounts and does not involve the variety of problems encountered in work with broader organizational accounting or budget functions.
 The appellant's position is located at the lowest operating level of the organization and does not involve activities that ensure the integrity of the overall general ledger, its basic design, or the adequacy of the overall operation of the accounting system.